JetpackDuba/Gitnuro/README.md

 The main goal of Gitnuro is to provide a multiplatform open source Git client without any kind of constraint to how you can use it nor relying on web technologies.

-The project it is still in alpha and many features are lacking or missing, but can be good for basic usage.
+The project it is still in early stages and many features are lacking or missing, but it's stable for daily usage.

 Gitnuro features: